vidaud/seta/seta-doc/docs/index.md

 Create an ***.env*** file containing the variables as described in the file  *.env.example*

-The following commands will use by default the *docker-compose.yml* as the configuration file and *.env* as the environment file
+The following commands will call by default the *docker-compose.yml* as the configuration file and *.env* as the environment file

 ```
     docker-compose build